Aichi-Chang/Project-2/readme.md

     <div className="button is-white has-text-centered" onClick={(e) => this.page2(e)}>2</div>
   </div>
 ```
 - For the single event page, we added the map feature using Uber's React-Map-GL(This is a suite of React components for Mapbox GL JS).
-By transfering the longitude and the latitude provides by the API, we will be able to pin down the event location on the map and show a popup info when users clicking it.
+By transferring the longitude and the latitude provides by the API, we will be able to pin down the event location on the map and show popup info when users clicking it.
 ```js
   _renderMarker = () => {
     const { event } = this.props